Purpose and Function

 What are bona-fide co-ops?

 Co-ops are not ‘commercial businesses’, and they are not ‘charities’, they are in fact ‘associations of equal persons’ seeking to alter their position within specific markets.
-These facts separate them from investor-owned companies, which are ‘associations of finance (capital)'.
+These facts separate them from investor-owned companies, which are ‘associations of capital'.
 Co-ops are enterprises that ought to support their members by developing their capacity to lead more prosperous and more fulfilling lives; this requires that they help their members to withstand the vagaries of the market and the misfortunes of life.

 The International Cooperative Alliance (ICA) ‘Statement of cooperative Identity’ states that “a cooperative is an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically controlled enterprise”.
-Under the ‘Resources’ section of this website a link is provided to the ICA website but it is essential to note this ‘Statement of Identity’ is exactly what it says it is – it provides criteria that can help us identify a genuine co-op but it tells us very little about how to rum successful and genuine co-ops on a day-to-day basis.
+Under the ‘Resources’ section of this website a link is provided to the ICA website but it’s essential to note this ‘Statement of Identity’ is exactly what it says it is – it provides criteria that can help us identify a genuine co-op but it tells us very little about how to rum successful and genuine co-ops on a day-to-day basis.

-It is important to realise that the above are broad examples; all co-ops need to tailor their core purpose to fit their own situation.
-Also, that the purpose of a co-op cannot be condensed into a simple slogan, the purpose needs to be holistic and be reviewed regularly.
-Setting and reviewing a co-ops purpose needs to follow a logical process and fully involve their members; the necessary process is described in my book – Enterprises that Change Lives.
+When a group of people decide to set up an enterprise, they will normally have a truly clear idea about what they want to change in a market and the benefits that they seek to bring to members.
+The most immediate outcomes that members want will form the core of the purpose.
+All co-ops need to tailor their core purpose to fit their own situation.
+The purpose of a co-op cannot be condensed into a simple slogan, the purpose needs to be holistic and be reviewed regularly.
+Setting and reviewing a co-ops purpose needs to follow a logical process and fully involve their members, all of which is detailed in my book – Enterprises that Change Lives.

 In some co-ops, their de-facto purpose has changed from serving their members to protecting the jobs and lifestyles of their top managers and the positions of officeholders.
 As a result, they often focus on generating short-term gains used to pay bonuses to top managers.
-Worryingly, many of the people involved with co-ops do not appear to know how and why previously highly effective enterprises have either ceased operating or have mutated into organizations that are no longer authentic co-ops.
+Worryingly, many of the people involved with co-ops don’t appear to know how and why previously highly effective enterprises have either ceased operating or have mutated into organizations that are no longer authentic co-ops.